-SebastianStrong Foundation established a Medical Advisory Board (MAB), to be composed of reputable cancer researchers, who are physicians treating pediatric cancer.
+SebastianStrong Foundation established a Medical Advisory Board (MAB) composed of reputable cancer researchers, who are physicians treating pediatric cancer.
 Facilitating the MAB’s objectives is Jim McAllister of Asheville, NC, who also serves on the Foundation’s Board of Directors.
-Jim brings his 35+ years of corporate management experience to help ensure that funds donated to SebastianStrong are used to fund research that is in keeping with our vision & mission of finding less toxic, more targeted cures for childhood cancers.
+Jim brings his 35+ years of corporate management experience to help ensure that funds donated to SebastianStrong are used to support research that is in keeping with our vision & mission of finding less toxic, more targeted cures for childhood cancers.
 Please direct questions to him at firstname.lastname@example.org.

 Dr. David Loeb graduated from Johns Hopkins University and then moved to New York and obtained his MD and PhD from the Columbia University College of Physicians and Surgeons.
 He returned to Johns Hopkins, where he completed his internship and residency in Pediatrics and his fellowship in Pediatric Hematology and Oncology.
 He joined the faculty at Johns Hopkins, where he practiced and performed research for 17 years.
 Dr. Loeb joined the faculty at Children’s Hospital at Montefiore (CHAM), where he serves as Director of Pediatric Hematology, Oncology, and Marrow & Blood Cell Transplantation, in 2017.
 He is also a member of the Department of Developmental and Molecular Biology at the Albert Einstein College of Medicine.